rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 ```
 The only difference between the two models is the number of neurons in the output layer, i.e. the number of independent classes, determined by the `n_out` parameter.
 For the first case study, `n_out` is equal to 1, as we are coping with a binary classification task that involves the calculation of a single sentiment score.
 This is the probability that the review is positive,
-thus a value very close to \\(1\\) indicates a very positive sentence and a value near to \\(0\\) a very negative sentence, while a value close to \\(0.5\\) is related to an uncertain situation, or rather a neutral review.
+thus a value close to \\(1\\) indicates a very positive sentence, a value near to \\(0\\) a very negative sentence and a value close to \\(0.5\\) is related to an uncertain situation, or rather a neutral review.
 For the second case study, `n_out` is equal to 6, as we are coping with a multi-label classification with six possible types of toxicity.
 This means that the model treats each toxicity type as a separate class, computing an independent probability for each one of them through a Bernuolli trial.

 As we can see, the BERT model expects three inputs:
-- *Input ids*: BERT input sequence unambiguously represents both single text and text pairs.
-Sentences are encoded sung the WordPiece tokenizer, which recursively splits the input tokens until a word in the BERT vocabulary is detected, or the token is reduced to a single char.
+- **Input ids**: BERT input sequence unambiguously represents both single text and text pairs.
+Sentences are encoded using the WordPiece tokenizer, which recursively splits the input tokens until a word in the BERT vocabulary is detected, or the token is reduced to a single char.
  As first token, BERT uses the `CLS` special token, whose embedded representation can be used for classification purposes.
-Moreover, at the end of each sentence, a `SEP` token is used, which is exploited for text pairs inputs in order to differentiate between the two input sentences.
+Moreover, at the end of each sentence, a `SEP` token is used, which is exploited for differentiating between the two input sentences in the case of text pairs.
-- *Input masks*: Allows the model to cleanly differentiate between the content and the padding.
+- **Input mask**: Allows the model to cleanly differentiate between the content and the padding.
 The mask has the same shape as the input ids, and contains 1 anywhere the the input ids is not padding.
-- *Input types*: Contains 0 or 1 indicating which sentence the token is a part of.
-For a single-sentence input is a vector of zeros.
+- **Input types**: Contains 0 or 1 indicating which sentence the token is a part of.
+For a single-sentence input, it is a vector of zeros.

-Huggingface model returns two outputs which can be expoited for our dowstream tasks:
+Huggingface model returns two outputs which can be expoited for a dowstream task:
-- *pooler_output*: it is the output of the BERT pooler, corresponding to the embedded representation of the CLS token further processed by a linear layer and a tanh activation.
+- **pooler_output**: it is the output of the BERT pooler, corresponding to the embedded representation of the `CLS` token further processed by a linear layer and a *tanh* activation.
 It can be used as an aggregate representation of the whole sentence.
-- *last_hidden_state*: 768-dimensional embeddings for each token in the given sentence.
+- **last_hidden_state**: 768-dimensional embeddings for each token in the given sentence.

-The use of the first output (from the pooler) is usually not a good idea, as stated in the Hugginface Transformer documentation:
+The use of the first output (coming from the pooler) is usually not a good idea, as stated in the Hugginface Transformer documentation:
 > This output is usually not a good summary of the semantic content of the input, you’re often better with averaging or pooling the sequence of hidden-states for the whole input sequence.

 For this reason I preferred to use a *Global Average Pooling* on the sequence of all hidden states, in order to get a concise representation of the whole sentence.
+Another thing that usually works is to directly take the embedded representation of the `CLS` token, before is fed to the BERT pooler.

-After the creation of the model, we can fine tune it as follows:
+After the creation of the model, we can fine-tune it as follows:
 ```python
 def fine_tune(model, X_train, x_val, y_train, y_val):
     max_epochs = 4